SAP-samples/partner-reference-application/Tutorials/42b-Multi-Tenancy-Provisioning-Service-Broker.md

    2. Get the credentials of the provider service broker.

       i.
-Go to *User-Provide Variables* in the *Application Cockpit* of the service broker.
+Go to *User-Provided Variables* in the *Application Cockpit* of the service broker.

       ii.
-Copy the values of *SBF_BROKER_CREDENTIALS*: The first value is the user (marked in green in the image below), the second is the password (marked in red).
+Copy the value of *SBF_BROKER_CREDENTIALS*: The first value is the user (marked in green in the image below), the second is the password (marked in red).

          <img src="./images/42_ServiceBroker_Credentials.png" width="50%">